SilentPenguin/OpenGL.py/README.md

 The only differences between the spec, and OpenGL.py you should observe are:
 * The naming conventions follow `words_with_underscores` instead of `camelCase`.
 * The 'gl' prefix is omitted from command names and type defintions, and the 'GL_' prefix is removed from enum values.
-* Any names that now start with a number (there are a few, I'm not sure I've ever used them though) are prefixed with an underscore.
+* Any names that are no longer a valid symbol (there are a few) are prefixed with an underscore.

 Aside from the three transformations above, the `opengl.gl.raw` package contains no changes to the spec.
 Any changes added to the `opengl.gl` package should be constructive, however if you are concerned about the call signatures